Your Essential Guide to Octopus

 Octopus may seem daunting to the uninitiated, but they are not that difficult to prepare.
 Octopus freeze very well, some hold that freezing actually increases the quality by tenderizing it, and so they are mostly offered cleaned and frozen.

-We’ve taste tested many kinds of octopus and our Portuguese octopus (which we believe is the best) comes to you frozen and all cleaned for your convenience.
+We’ve taste tested many kinds of octopus and the Portuguese octopus we believe is one of the best.
 The meat is very white with a nice, firm texture.
 If prepared correctly, it is not tough or chewy, but actually quite tender.
 To me, they taste kind of “scallopy” and “crabby” at the same time, and can be served in cold dishes as well as hot preparations.

 Octopus are not only great to eat but they have some real health benefits to boot.
 They are a good source of manganese, which aids in the metabolism of cholesterol and carbohydrates, vitamin B12, riboflavin, calcium, iron, potassium, and they are an essential source of amino acids which help build protein and reduce the risk of cancer.
 Maybe best of all, they are low in fat, low in calories, and are a lean source of protein, ideal if you're following a Whole 30, Paleo or Keto diet.